Governance & Stakeholders · Multi-Stakeholder Initiative

 The 4C Code of Conduct

 The 4C Code of Conduct was developed in a participatory and transparent multi-stakeholder process involving coffee producers, trade and industry as well as various civil society organizations from around the world.
 In line with the recommendations of the ISEAL Alliance for credible sustainability standard systems, the 4C Code of Conduct is reviewed, and revised if necessary, at an interval of every five years in a multi-stakeholder process.
-Once the document revision is finalized, the new 4C Code of Conduct is communicated to all 4C System users with the need to be implemented after a reasonable transition period of six to twelve months, depending on the changes made.
+Once the document revision is finalized, the new 4C Code of Conduct is communicated to all 4C System users with the need to be implemented after a reasonable transition period of six to twelve months, depending on the changes .

 The 4C Board